nixoz/cdndocs/docs/portal/properties/validating-property.md

 # Validating Properties

 A property version must be validated before it can be deployed to staging and/or production environments.
 CDN360 sends the compiled property and associated certificate(s) to a validation environment and performs basic tests, such as making sure the server does not crash and running artificial traffic to the hostnames associated with the property.
 The validation process should take less than 5 minutes.
+See the [CDN360 API](</apidocs#tag/Property-Validation>) for more information.

 1. In the left pane, click **Tasks**.
 2. Confirm that the **Validation** radio button is selected.